-Qualifying clients are referred by Kansas SRS, Johnson County Human Services, Johnson County Mental Health, Catholic Community Services, Johnson County Human Service Multi-Purpose Centers, El Centro, schools, religious organizations, Center of Grace, Head Start, and other agencies.
+Qualifying clients are referred by Kansas Department of Children and Families, Johnson County Human Services, Johnson County Mental Health, Catholic Community Services, Johnson County Human Service Multi-Purpose Centers, El Centro, schools, religious organizations, Center of Grace, Head Start, and other agencies.
 Upon completion of an application, clients are given an appointment to shop.
 With the help of volunteers, clients select a prescribed number of food and gift items pegged to the size of their family.
 Clients pay a small dignity fee.

 All items provided to our clients are new, with the exception of gently used coats and books.